 But was there enough to call for unmoulding and smoothing?

 I set up my iPad and my camera to record the smoothing process.
 It does get a bit blurry during the sped up section, but you can get the gist of the process.
 I used my curd knife to rub up, which proved to be easier than I thought it would be.
 The trick was to make sure that the cheese was at room temperature.
-You can see that some of the cheese crumbled off during the smoothing process, you could see that I tried to salvaged the bits and pressed them back on the cheese.

 The directions say to age the cheese for 3-5 weeks at 10- 13 degrees celsius, during which a greyish rind will form.
 Once that happens I can pierce the cheese to allow some much-needed oxygen into the cheese to promote the blue to grow and form lovely veins.
 I can’t wait.